“Share your toys” is something we have been teaching our kids since the very first time they played with other children.

-In a world where they’re increasingly more divided than ever, being kind, whenever possible, can help make the world a better place.
+In a world where people are increasingly more divided than ever, being kind, whenever possible, can help make the world a better place.

 Peace and harmony

-Kindness is not only the foundation of a decent society, but it is also an important antidote to violence.
+Doing kind things is not only the foundation of a decent society, but is also an important antidote to violence.
 It contributes to tolerance and peace in the world.

 The Dalai Lama believes that kindness promotes open communication and meaningful dialogue that can maintain or create harmonious relationships between people and nations8.

 Being kind is beneficial to both the recipients and the actors.